 Glycerophospholipids.
 These compounds are the main lipid components of cell membranes.

-According to the chemical structure, glycerophospholipids are derivatives l -glycero-3-phosphate.
+According to their chemical structure, glycerophospholipids are derivatives l -glycero-3-phosphate.

-l-Glycero-3-phosphate contains an asymmetric carbon atom and therefore can exist as two stereoisomers.
+l-Glycero-3-phosphate contains an asymmetric carbon atom and, therefore, can exist in the form of two stereoisomers.

-Natural glycerophospholipids have the same configuration, being derivatives of l-glycero-3-phosphate, which is formed during metabolism from dihydroxyacetone phosphate.
+Natural glycerophospholipids have the same configuration, being derivatives of l-glycero-3-phosphate, formed during metabolism from dihydroxyacetone phosphate.

 Phosphatides.
 Among glycerophospholipids, the most common are phosphatides - ester derivatives of l-phosphatidic acids.

-Phosphatidic acids are derivatives l -glycero-3-phosphate esterified with fatty acids at alcoholic hydroxyl groups.
+Phosphatidic acids are derivatives l -glycero-3-phosphate, esterified with fatty acids at alcohol hydroxyl groups.

-As a rule, in natural phosphatides in position 1 of the glycerol chain there is a saturated residue, in position 2 - an unsaturated acid, and one of the hydroxyls of phosphoric acid is esterified with a polyhydric alcohol or amino alcohol (X is the residue of this alcohol).
-In the body (pH ~ 7.4) the remaining free hydroxyl of phosphoric acid and other ionogenic groups in phosphatides are ionized.
+As a rule, in natural phosphatides, in position 1 of the glycerol chain there is a residue of a saturated acid, in position 2 - an unsaturated acid, and one of the hydroxyls of phosphoric acid is esterified with a polyhydric alcohol or amino alcohol (X is the residue of this alcohol).
+In the body (pH ~7.4), the remaining free hydroxyl of phosphoric acid and other ionic groups in phosphatides are ionized.

-Examples of phosphatides are compounds in which phosphatidic acids esterified for phosphate hydroxyl with the corresponding alcohols:
+Examples of phosphatides are compounds containing phosphatidic acids esterified for phosphate hydroxyl with corresponding alcohols:

-Phosphatidylethanolamines, the esterifying agent is 2-aminoethanol (in the biochemical literature it is often, but not quite correctly, called ethanolamine);
+Phosphatidylethanolamines, esterifying agent - 2-aminoethanol (in biochemical literature often, but not quite correctly, called ethanolamine);

 Phosphatidylcholines, esterifying agent - choline.

-These esterifying agents are interrelated because ethanolamine and choline fragments can be metabolized from a serine fragment by decarboxylation and subsequent methylation with S-adenosylmethionine (SAM) (see 9.2.1).
+These esterifying agents are related because the ethanolamine and choline moieties can be metabolized from the serine moiety by decarboxylation and subsequent methylation with S-adenosylmethionine (SAM) (see 9.2.1).

-A number of phosphatides, instead of an amine-containing esterifying agent, contain residues of polyhydric alcohols - glycerol, myoinositol, etc. The phosphatidylglycerols and phosphatidylinositols given below as an example refer to acidic glycerophospholipids, since their structures lack aminoalcohol fragments that impart neutral and rhodylethanolamines to phosphatidylethanolamines.
+A number of phosphatides, instead of an amino-containing esterifying agent, contain residues of polyhydric alcohols - glycerol, myoinositol, etc. The phosphatidylglycerols and phosphatidylinositols given below as examples belong to acidic glycerophospholipids, since their structures do not contain fragments of amino alcohols, which give phosphatidylethanolamines and related compounds a neutral character.

 Plasmalogens.
-Less common in comparison with ester glycerophospholipids are lipids with an ether bond, in particular plasmalogens.
-They contain the remainder of the unsaturated
+Less common than ester glycerophospholipids are lipids with an ether linkage, in particular plasmalogens.
+They contain an unsaturated residue

-* For convenience, the way of writing the configuration formula of the myo-inositol residue in phosphatidylinositols has been changed in comparison with the one given above (see 7.2.2).
+* For convenience, the way of writing the configuration formula of the myoinositol residue in phosphatidylinositols has been changed from that given above (see 7.2.2).

-alcohol linked by an ether bond to the C-1 atom of glycero-3-phosphate, such as, for example, plasmalogens with an ethanolamine moiety - L-phosphatidal ethanolamines.
-Plasmalogens make up 10% of all lipids in the central nervous system.
+alcohol linked by an ether bond to the C-1 atom of glycero-3-phosphate, such as plasmalogens with an ethanolamine fragment - L-phosphatidal ethanolamines.
+Plasmalogens make up up to 10% of all CNS lipids.

 10.4.2.
 Sphingolipids

-Sphingolipids are structural analogs of glycerophospholipids in which sphingosine is used instead of glycerol.
-The ceramides discussed above (see 10.3.3) are another example of sphingolipids.
+Sphingolipids are structural analogues of glycerophospholipids in which sphingosine is used instead of glycerol.
+Another example of sphingolipids is the ceramides discussed above (see 10.3.3).

 An important group of sphingolipids are sphingomyelins, first discovered in nervous tissue.
-In sphingomyelins, the hydroxyl group at C-1 of ceramide is esterified, as a rule, with choline phosphate (less often with colamine phosphate); therefore, they can also be attributed to phospholipids.
+In sphingomyelins, the hydroxyl group of C-1 ceramide is esterified, as a rule, with choline phosphate (less often with colamine phosphate), so they can also be classified as phospholipids.

 10.4.3.
 Glycolipids

-As the name suggests, the compounds of this group include carbohydrate residues (more often D-galactose, less often D-glucose) and do not contain a phosphoric acid residue.
-Typical representatives of glycolipids - cerebrosides and gangliosides - are sphingosine-containing lipids (therefore, they can be considered sphingolipids as well).
+As the name suggests, compounds of this group include carbohydrate residues (usually D-galactose, less often D-glucose) and do not contain a phosphoric acid residue.
+Typical representatives glycolipids - cerebrosides and gangliosides - are sphingosine-containing lipids (therefore they can be considered sphingolipids).

-A feature of complex lipids is their biphilicity, due to non-polar hydrophobic and highly polar ionized hydrophilic groups.
-In phosphatidylcholines, for example, the hydrocarbon radicals of fatty acids form two non-polar "tails", and the carboxyl, phosphate and choline groups form the polar part.
+A special feature of complex lipids is their biphilicity, caused by non-polar hydrophobic and highly polar ionized hydrophilic groups.
+In phosphatidylcholines, for example, the hydrocarbon radicals of fatty acids form two non-polar “tails”, and the carboxyl, phosphate and choline groups form the polar part.

-At the interface, these compounds act as excellent emulsifiers.
-In the composition of cell membranes, lipid components provide a high electrical resistance of the membrane, its impermeability to ions and polar molecules, and permeability to non-polar substances.
-In particular, most anesthetic drugs dissolve well in lipids, which allows them to penetrate the membranes of nerve cells.
+At the interface, such compounds act as excellent emulsifiers.
+As part of cell membranes, lipid components provide high electrical resistance of the membrane, its impermeability to ions and polar molecules, and permeability to non-polar substances.
+In particular, most anesthetic drugs are highly lipid soluble, which allows them to penetrate the membranes of nerve cells.

-Natural unsaturated fatty acids having cis-configuration of a double bond, have a large supply of internal energy and, therefore, in comparison with trance-isomers are thermodynamically less stable.
-Their cis-trans -isomerization proceeds easily upon heating, especially in the presence of radical initiators.
-Under laboratory conditions, this transformation can be carried out by the action of nitrogen oxides formed during the decomposition of nitric acid upon heating.
+Natural unsaturated fatty acids that have cis- double bond configuration, have a large supply of internal energy and, therefore, compared to trance-isomers are thermodynamically less stable.
+Their cis-trans -isomerization occurs easily when heated, especially in the presence of radical reaction initiators.
+IN laboratory conditions this transformation can be carried out by the action of nitrogen oxides formed during the decomposition of nitric acid when heated.

-Higher fatty acids exhibit the general chemical properties of carboxylic acids.
-In particular, they readily form the corresponding functional derivatives.
+Higher fatty acids exhibit general Chemical properties carboxylic acids.
+In particular, they easily form the corresponding functional derivatives.
 Fatty acids with double bonds exhibit the properties of unsaturated compounds - they add hydrogen, hydrogen halides and other reagents to the double bond.

 10.5.1.
 Hydrolysis

-With the help of the hydrolysis reaction, the structure of lipids is established, and also valuable products (soaps) are obtained.
-Hydrolysis is the first stage in the utilization and metabolism of dietary fats in the body.
+Using the hydrolysis reaction, the structure of lipids is determined, and valuable products (soaps) are obtained.
+Hydrolysis is the first stage of utilization and metabolism of dietary fats in the body.

-Hydrolysis of triacylglycerols is carried out either by exposure to superheated steam (in industry), or by heating with water in the presence of mineral acids or alkalis (saponification).
-In the body, lipid hydrolysis takes place under the action of lipase enzymes.
-Some examples of hydrolysis reactions are shown below.
+Hydrolysis of triacylglycerols is carried out either by exposure to superheated steam (in industry) or by heating with water in the presence of mineral acids or alkalis (saponification).
+In the body, lipid hydrolysis occurs under the action of lipase enzymes.
+Some examples of hydrolysis reactions are given below.

-In plasmalogens, as in ordinary vinyl ethers, the ether bond is cleaved in an acidic, but not in an alkaline environment.
+In plasmalogens, as in ordinary vinyl esters, the ether bond is cleaved in an acidic, but not in an alkaline, environment.

 10.5.2.
 Addition reactions

-Lipids containing residues of unsaturated acids in the structure are attached via double bonds with hydrogen, halogens, hydrogen halides, and water in an acidic medium.
+Lipids containing unsaturated acid residues in their structure add hydrogen, halogens, hydrogen halides, and water through double bonds in an acidic environment.
 Iodine number is a measure of the unsaturation of triacylglycerols.
-It corresponds to the number of grams of iodine that can be added to 100 g of the substance.
-The composition of natural fats and oils and their iodine numbers vary within a fairly wide range.
+It corresponds to the number of grams of iodine that can add to 100 g of a substance.
+The composition of natural fats and oils and their iodine numbers vary within fairly wide limits.
 As an example, we give the interaction of 1-oleoyl-distearoylglycerol with iodine (the iodine number of this triacylglycerol is 30).

 10.5.3.
 Oxidation reactions

 Oxidative processes involving lipids and their structural components are quite diverse.
-In particular, the oxidation of unsaturated triacylglycerols by oxygen in the air during storage (autoxidation, see 3.2.1), accompanied by hydrolysis, is part of a process known as oil rancidity.
+In particular, the oxidation of unsaturated triacylglycerols by oxygen during storage (auto-oxidation, see 3.2.1), accompanied by hydrolysis, is part of the process known as rancidity of oil.

-The primary products of the interaction of lipids with molecular oxygen are hydroperoxides, which are formed as a result of a free radical chain process (see 3.2.1).
+The primary products of the interaction of lipids with molecular oxygen are hydroperoxides formed as a result of a chain free radical process (see 3.2.1).

 Lipid peroxidation - one of the most important oxidative processes in the body.
 It is the main cause of damage to cell membranes (for example, in radiation sickness).

-Structural fragments of unsaturated higher fatty acids in phospholipids serve as targets for attack active forms of oxygen(ROS, see Appendix 03-1).
+Structural fragments of unsaturated higher fatty acids in phospholipids serve as targets for attack active forms of oxygen(AFC, see Appendix 03-1).

-When attacked, in particular, by the hydroxyl radical HO ", the most active of the ROS, of the LH lipid molecule, a homolytic cleavage of the C-H bond in the allyl position occurs, as shown by the example of the model of lipid peroxidation (Scheme 10.3).
-The resulting allyl type radical L" instantly reacts with molecular oxygen in the oxidation medium to form the lipid-peroxyl radical LOO ".
-From this moment, a chain cascade of lipid peroxidation reactions begins, since there is a constant formation of allyl lipid radicals L", which resume this process.
+When attacked, in particular, by the hydroxyl radical HO", the most active of the ROS, the lipid molecule LH undergoes homolytic cleavage of the C-H bond in the allylic position, as shown in the example of the model of lipid peroxidation (Scheme 10.3).
+The resulting allylic radical L" instantly reacts with molecular oxygen present in the oxidation environment to form the lipid peroxyl radical LOO."
+From this moment, a chain cascade of lipid peroxidation reactions begins, since the constant formation of allylic lipid radicals L" occurs, renewing this process.

-Lipid peroxides LOOH are unstable compounds and can decompose spontaneously or with the participation of variable valence metal ions (see 3.2.1) with the formation of lipidoxyl radicals LO "capable of initiating further oxidation of the lipid substrate.
-Such an avalanche-like process of lipid peroxidation poses a risk of destruction of membrane structures cells.
+Lipid peroxides LOOH are unstable compounds and can spontaneously or with the participation of metal ions of variable valence (see 3.2.1) decompose to form lipidoxyl radicals LO", capable of initiating further oxidation of the lipid substrate.
+Such an avalanche-like process of lipid peroxidation poses a danger of destruction of membrane structures cells.

-The intermediate formed radical of the allyl type has a mesomeric structure and can further undergo transformations in two directions (see Scheme 10.3, paths a and b), leading to intermediate hydroperoxides.
-Hydroperoxides are unstable and decompose even at ordinary temperatures with the formation of aldehydes, which are further oxidized into acids - the end products of the reaction.
-The result is generally two monocarboxylic and two dicarboxylic acids with shorter carbon chains.
+The intermediately formed allylic radical has a mesomeric structure and can further undergo transformations in two directions (see diagram 10.3, paths A And b), leading to intermediate hydroperoxides.
+Hydroperoxides are unstable and even at ordinary temperatures decompose to form aldehydes, which are further oxidized into acids - the final products of the reaction.
+The result is general case two monocarboxylic and two dicarboxylic acids with shorter carbon chains.

-Unsaturated acids and lipids with residues of unsaturated acids under mild conditions are oxidized with an aqueous solution of potassium permanganate, forming glycols, and in harder conditions (with rupture of carbon-carbon bonds), the corresponding acids.
+Unsaturated acids and lipids with residues of unsaturated acids under mild conditions are oxidized with an aqueous solution of potassium permanganate, forming glycols, and in more rigid conditions (with the rupture of carbon-carbon bonds) - the corresponding acids.

-LIPIDS - This is a heterogeneous group of natural compounds, completely or almost completely insoluble in water, but soluble in organic solvents and in each other, giving high molecular weight fatty acids during hydrolysis.
+LIPIDS - this is a heterogeneous group of natural compounds, completely or almost completely insoluble in water, but soluble in organic solvents and in each other, yielding high molecular weight fatty acids upon hydrolysis.

 In a living organism, lipids perform various functions.